digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/apis.rst

 API Configuration
 =================
-A synchronizer exposes two main APIs, the admin API and the public API, while the participant node exposes the ledger API and the admin API.
+A sync domain exposes two main APIs, the admin API and the public API, while the participant node exposes the ledger API and the admin API.
 In this section, we will explain what the APIs do and how they can be configured.